SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

    118 structures of resolution of at least 2.0 Angstroms and R-factor no greater than
    20%,
-   a good quality model would be expected to have over 90% in the most favoured regions.[^SAVES]
+   a good quality model would be expected to have over 90% in the most favored regions.[^SAVES]
-2. Atomic Z-score RMS:\
-Z-score root mean square deviation (Z-score RMS) measures the "average magnitude of the volume irregularities in the structure."[^Z-scoreRMS] Z-score RMS for a good model should
+2. Atomic Z-score RMS:\Z-score root means square deviation (Z-score RMS) measures the "average magnitude of the volume irregularities in the structure."[^Z-scoreRMS] Z-score RMS for a good model should